 Annova LNG received its final Environmental Impact Statement (EIS) from the U.S. Federal Energy Regulatory Commission (Annova LNG press release).

 According to AnnovaLNG the Final Investment Decision is expected in early 2018, depending also on FERC approval (source AnnovaLNG).

-On May 26, 2016 Annova LNG's parent company, Exelon, extended its revolving credit facility, involving thirty financial institutions, to USD 600 million (maturity on May 26, 2021).
-Below is a list of these financial institutions.
+In May 2016 Annova LNG's parent company Exelon extended its revolving credit facility, financed by thirty financial institutions, to USD 600 million (maturing in May 2021).
+See below for details on financial institutions involved.